Bind/df-artifact-depo/README.md

 - Tracks what deposits people have made so they can be rewarded post game.
 - Only permissioned users can withdraw.
 - Anyone can deposit.
-- Anyone can be whitelisted by existing blessed users.
+- Anyone can be whitelisted by owner.

 Scaffolded using https://github.com/FrankieIsLost/forge-template